cmcquillan/quill.codes/content/tips/expression-bodied-members/index.md

 }
 ```

-This becomes:
+When converted to an expression-bodied member this becomes:

 ```csharp
 public int MyProperty => _myField;
 ```

-You can even use it for simple method bodies:
+You can even use it to simplify method bodies:

 ```csharp
 public decimal CalculateTax(decimal rate) => _totalPrice * rate;